 Weight (precision 0.5%, range 5-180 Kg)

-ATENEA FIT PRO can show you weight in kilograms, pounds or stones.
+ATENEA FIT 3 can show you weight in kilograms or pounds.

 The percentage of fat indicates the percentage of fat that you have in the body with respect to your total weight.
 Obesity is determined by fat, not weight.
 Fat (in small amounts) is not only a source of energy for activities, but also plays an important role in maintaining body temperature, reducing external shocks, moisturising the skin, maintaining a smooth and slim body, and maintaining adequate hormone secretion.
 Obese people have an excessive amount of fat.